Patients with renal tubular acidosis (RTA) have a low arterial pH and low serum bicarbonate with hyperchloraemia and a normal serum anion gap.

 Inherited (primary) classic distal RTA (type I) most often results from mutations of the genes for the renal apical membrane H-ATPase proton pump or the basolateral membrane anion exchanger AE1 gene.

-The urine pH exceeds 5.5 in classic distal RTA, but is lower than 5.0 in patients with untreated proximal RTA and is low also in hyperkalaemic distal RTA.
+The urine pH exceeds 5.5 in classic distal RTA, but is less than 5.0 in patients with untreated proximal RTA.
+Urine pH is also low in hyperkalaemic distal RTA.

 If hyperkalaemic distal RTA is due to mineralocorticoid deficiency, fludrocortisone can be given unless it is contraindicated due to the presence of fluid overload or uncontrolled hypertension.

 Correction of the hyperkalaemia in hyperkalaemic distal RTA often improves both urinary acidification and metabolic acidosis.